Madlab2/CloudMetrics/README.md

 This suite is developped for the TUM Data Innovation Lab 2023 to compare synthetically generated point clouds from a city/road environment with real, labelled LiDAR scans from the same area.

 ## Requirements
+This suite is only developped/tested on Windows
 - Docker Desktop
 - Visual Studio Code
-This suite is only tested on Windows.

 ## How to use
 Clone the repository, then open & build as a devcontainer in VSCode.
-Use the jupyter notebooks for comprisons of point clouds.
+Use the jupyter notebook for manipulations/comparisons/... of your labelled .las point clouds.